This initiative for co-creation, collaboration, healing and sharing is

 HEALTH & INNER HARMONY

-a potent aid for stress relief, lessen anxiety, better health,
+fora potent aid for stress relief, lessen anxiety, better health, improve sleep and wellbeing

 The age-old practices promote more emotional balance, more ease, relief and wellness.

-Our practices are based in solid science and research:
+Our practices are based in solid science and evidenced based research:

 Defining Yoga Nidra

 Defining yoga-nidra: Traditional accounts, physiological research, and future directions

 Article (PDF Available) in International journal of yoga therapy 23(23):11.6

 The term yoga-nidra has been used in many empirical studies to refer to relaxation and guided imagery.
 These techniques do not represent the intention or physiological correlates of yoganidra discussed in the traditional yoga literature.
 We propose an operational definition of yoga-nidra that is supported by several physiologically testable hypotheses regarding its outcomes and effects.
 Traditional descriptions of yoga-nidra and contemporary accounts of its practice are reviewed, and studies examining the physiological correlates of yoga-nidra are examined.
 Proposed hypotheses for future research using this operational definition are provided.